The Best Blogging Platforms Compared

 Cons:

-- Limited branding and customization.
+- Limited customization and features

 Pricing: